retaildevcrews/generator-AdaptiveCardTransformer/docs/YeomanGeneratorDesign.md

 ### Solution

 Yeoman offers multiple ways for generators to build upon common ground.
 The `composeWith` method allows the generator to run side-by-side with another generator (or subgenerator).
 That way it can use features from the other generator instead of having to do it all by itself.
-Refer to Yeoman's composibility [documentation](https://yeoman.io/authoring/composability.html).
+Refer to Yeoman's composability [documentation](https://yeoman.io/authoring/composability.html).

 `composeWith` takes two parameters: `generatorPath` - A full path pointing to the generator you want to compose with (usually using require.resolve()) and `options` - An Object containing options to pass to the composed generator once it runs.

 Run on its own, the botbuilder generator prompts users for their `botname`, `description`, `language`, and `template` (echo, core, empty).
-Once answered, the botbuilder generator creates a directory with the user inputed `botname` and copies all of the needed files into that directory.
+Once answered, the botbuilder generator creates a directory with the user prompted `botname` and copies all of the needed files into that directory.

 The desired Yeoman workflow for our generator would be to: